nateprewitt/smithy/designs/default-zero-value.md

 The following list describes the default zero value of each kind of shape.
-Programming languages and code generators that cannot initialize structure members with the above default values MUST continue to represent those members as nullable.
+Programming languages and code generators that cannot initialize structure members with the above default values SHOULD continue to represent those members as nullable (optional).

 - Boolean: boolean false (`false`)
 - Numbers: numeric zero (`0`)